Tymeee/Covid19TH/README.md

 # Covid19TH
-A Thai Covid-19 tracker built with Swift and SwiftUI
+A Thai Covid-19 app utilizing Thailand's government API built with Swift and SwiftUI